mo7ammed-saleh/Control-5-Servo-Motors/README.md

      <p align='center'><img width="90%" src="https://github.com/mo7ammed-saleh/Control_5_Servo_Motors/blob/main/Circuit%20Wiring/1-%20Robot%20Arm%20Circuit%20Wiring.PNG"/>
      </p>
-2. Program the circuit using c++ to set the angles to 90 degree ([see the code](https://github.com/mo7ammed-saleh/Control_5_Servo_Motors/blob/main/Code/Move%20servo%20to%2090%20degree.ino))
+2. Program the above circuit using c++ to set the angles to 90 degree ([see the code](https://github.com/mo7ammed-saleh/Control_5_Servo_Motors/blob/main/Code/Move%20servo%20to%2090%20degree.ino))

 3. Now, controlling the motors using potentiometer, use voltage regulator to regulate the volt from 9v to 5v for potentiometer ([see the code](https://github.com/mo7ammed-saleh/Control_5_Servo_Motors/blob/main/Code/control_5_servo_motor_with_potentiometer_1.ino))